elegant-scipy/elegant-scipy/markdown/ch7.markdown

-Applications of image alignment or *registration* include panorama stitching, combination of multi-modal brain scans, super-resolution imaging, and, in astronomy, object denoising through the combination of multiple exposures.
+Applications of image alignment or *registration* include panorama stitching, combination of multi-modal brain scans, super-resolution imaging, and, in astronomy, object denoising (noise reduction) through the combination of multiple exposures.

 We start, as usual, by setting up our plotting environment: